 Makeup and Masks: Vinyl and other plastics are even worse when they cover your or your child’s face.
 Halloween makeup may contain heavy metals or ingredients linked to cancer and other health concerns.
 Instead:

-- Use face paint and pencils made from clay or other natural ingredients, such as Natural Earth Paint, Terra Firma Cosmetics, and Nova Naturals.
+- Use face paint and pencils made from clay or other natural ingredients, such as Natural Earth Paint and Nova Naturals.

 - Make your own edible face paint with these recipes.